This procedure requires cervical preparation so you should plan to be at the clinic for the whole day.

-This method uses instruments and suction to remove the pregnancy while you are asleep.
-It is usually performed between 15 and 24 weeks of pregnancy.
-In addition to the procedure described below, you will need cervical preparation on the day of surgery, or the day before.
+This method uses instruments and suction to remove the pregnancy.
+You will need cervical preparation on the day of surgery, or the day before surgery.

-Once you are asleep, your legs are placed in supports and the doctor examines your uterus (womb).
-A speculum is inserted into your vagina.
+The surgeon will examine you and place a speculum into your vagina.
 The opening of your cervix may be stretched with thin rods called dilators.
-The pregnancy is removed using narrow forceps passed through the neck of the womb.
+The pregnancy is removed using instruments and gentle suction.